thor-harsh/Project--Making-The-First-Blockchain/README.md

-**Important Note: Go through the SMSSPamCollection.csv file before jumping to the code.**

 </table>

 **So what are you waiting for...?
 Jump to the code to get started.
 As usual for any doubt or query see you in pull request section 😁😂.
 Thanks!**